andrewacashner/hearingfaithms/chapters/chapter-2.md

 existimare, opinari, non significat, sed vt docent sacræ litteræ, certissimæ assensionis vim habet, qua mens Deo sua mysteria aperienti, firmè constantérq;
 assentitur."]

 This theology of faith begins with God's grace opening the mind of the passive person, but ends with an act of the individual will.

-The catechism preaches, in the tradition of Augustinian Neoplatonism, that God the creator is above all created things that can be perceived through the senses, and that therefore humans cannot come to the knowledge of God without the gift of God's grace.
+People cannot arrive at the full knowledge of God purely from observing the created world, since God is greater than anything that can be sensed.
-"In order for our minds to reach God," the catechism says, "since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do."
+In the tradition of Augustinian Neoplatonism, the catechism preaches that "in order for our minds to reach God, since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do."
 [@Catholic:Catechismus1614, 18: "Nam vt mens nostra ad Deum, quo nihil est sublimius, perueniat, necesse est eam omnino à sensibus abstractam esse: cuius rei facultatem in hac vita naturaliter non habemus."]
+Faith thus means being empowered by God's grace to go beyond the senses, to reach "the assurance of things not seen" (Heb.
+XX). <!--- citation -->

-But even as the catechism stresses that sensory experience is inadequate, and human beings are incapable of knowing God by their own lights, it still speaks of the knowledge of God in subjective terms: "our minds" must be changed, our relationship to the world of the senses must be changed by divine action.
+But even as the catechism stresses that sensory experience is inadequate, and human beings are incapable of knowing God by their own lights, it still speaks of the knowledge of God in terms of subjective sensation.
+"Our minds" must be changed, it says: our relationship to the world of the senses must be changed by divine action.
 Though God is beyond sensation, sensation is the entrance to the path; the created world speaks of God's nature to those who can perceive it.
-Each person is still called to a process of seeking to know God, seeking to move beyond sensory experience.
+Each person is still called to a process of seeking to know God, to move beyond sensory experience, and ultimately to "firmly and steadfastly give assent" to the truth of God.

-As Susan Schreiner argues, the Catholic response to early modern debates about the certainty of faith and salvation was to emphasize the work of the Holy Spirit through the institutional Church.
+Catholic leaders defended against the potential danger of this subjective element by insisting that the certainty of faith and salvation came through the work of the Holy Spirit in the institutional Church, as Susan Schreiner demonstrates.
 [@Schreiner:Certainty, 131--208]
 Not every individual perception or experience was valid, but only those that accorded with the revelation already given through the Church.
+Moreover, reacting against the perceived "fideism" of the Lutherans, who taught that good works were not necessary for salvation, Catholics emphasized that faith had to bear fruit in ethical action.

 As a result, Spanish theological writers cultivated disciplines for regulating spiritual experiences and submitting individual sensation to the Church's authority.